 When used for hazardous waste, tanks must be in full compliance of regulations set forth by the EPA and DTSC.
 If a tank is not in compliance, the end results could be hazardous to the planet and your employees.
 Additionally, following proper safety procedures is critical throughout this process.
 Because of the extensive training and hazards involved, hiring experts might be the best way for your company to properly clean a hazardous waste storage tank.

-HTS Environmental Services is available for a variety of services, including hazardous waste disposal, tank cleanings, and more.
+HTS Environmental Services is available for a variety of services, including hazardous waste disposal, tank decontamination, and more.
+Our Santa Fe Springs office serves businesses in LA County, Orange County and throughout Southern California.
 If you have any questions related to confined space or require trained personnel, please feel free to contact us.